theshahofny/921IntermdiateNode/Labs/Ch04-DatabaseAccess/Part4-3/README.md

 ### Modify the login route to use the database

-1. Let's update the /login route to look at the database based upon the username.
+1. Let's update the /login route to use the database.

-1. Modify `app.js` to pass the db to `index.js`.
+    Modify `app.js` to pass the db to `index.js`.
 You can pass the state object which contains the db.

 1. Modify the `index.js` to do the following, if need be copy `index.js` from `Libs/Part4-3/index.js`
     * Use express promise router
     * Receive the db info
-    * Use the db info to check the database for supplied username, and see if password matches
+    * Use the db info to check the database for supplied username, and see if password matches - plain text!
+We will use the hash version in a future exercise.
     * Export the router

 1. Test your work and check that the new version of /login route works.